sanusart/sanusart.com/src/_vsts/e-fix-vsti.md

 E-Fix VSTi ia free SFX generator plug-in.
 It can produce wide range of pads, chimes, industrial noise and a lot more of this kind.

-It comes in two sizes to pick from &#8211; small GUI and big GUI both inside the archive.
+It comes in two sizes to pick from, small GUI and big GUI both inside the archive.